reactplay/react-play/src/plays/sierpinski-triangle/README.md

 # Sierpinski Triangle 🔺

-A Interesting use of p5.js and along with recursion.
+An Interesting use of p5.js and along with recursion.
 Sierpinski Triangle is an equilateral triangle, subdivided recursively into smaller equilateral triangles.

 ## Play Demographic